 NCERT Solutions for Class 7 Civics Chapter 5 Women Change the World contains answers to the exercise questions given in the “Social and Political Life -II”.
 All the answers provided here are accurate and simple that will help you understand the concepts easily and continue your studies without a doubt.
 These solutions will also help you to score higher marks with the help of well-illustrated answers.
 All the questions and answers are provided here in PDF format.

-NCERT Solutions for Class 7 Civics Chapter 5 Women Change the World Questions and Answers
+Class 7 Civics Chapter 5 Women Change the World Questions and Answers

 Question 1: How do you think stereotypes, about what women can or cannot do, affect women’s right to equality?